Hualin Temple (Fuzhou): People's Republic of China

-After the establishment of the Communist State in 1953, Hualin Temple was designated as a provincial level cultural heritage by the Fujian Provincial Government.
+After the establishment of the People's Republic of China in 1953, Hualin Temple was designated as a provincial level cultural heritage site by the Fujian Provincial Government.

-In 1966, Mao Zedong launched the ten-year Cultural Revolution, the Shanmen, Hall of Four Heavenly Kings, corridors and walls were demolished by the Red Guards with only the Main Hall remaining.
+In 1966, Mao Zedong launched the ten-year Cultural Revolution.
+The shanmen, Hall of Four Heavenly Kings, corridors, and walls were demolished by the Red Guards, with only the Main Hall remaining.

 On 23 February 1982, the Main Hall of Hualin Temple was listed among the second batch of "Major National Historical and Cultural Sites in Fujian" by the State Council of China.

 Hualin Temple was officially reopened to the public in the Chinese New Year of 1990.

 Architecture

 Main Hall

-The Main Hall in the temple has single-eave gable and hip roof covered with black tiles, which represented water then and could extinguish fire.
+The Main Hall in the temple has a single-eave gable and hip roof covered with black tiles, representing water, and which could extinguish fire.
 It still preserves the architectural style of the early Song dynasty.
 The Main Hall is 15.5 m high, three rooms wide, four rooms deep and covers an area of 574 m2.
 It is rectangular in shape with eight purlins and four pillars.
 It is the earliest wooden architecture in Jiangnan.